quattor/quattor.github.com/_other/SCDB-installation.md

 ## Troubleshooting Server-side Scripts

-In addition to the specific problems mentioned below, you may look at the [SCDB FAQ](https://trac.lal.in2p3.fr/Quattor/wiki/Doc/SCDB/FAQ).
+In addition to the specific problems mentioned below, you may look at the [SCDB FAQ][scdb-faq].

 If there is a problem during deployment, after entering command `ant deploy`, the command should return an explicit error message.
 In addition, it is possible to optionally define a list of people who will receive an email when an error occurs.
 This is done with